 - Estimated milling cost per tonne: $16

-The company has invested approximately $338 million of its $794 million capital construction budget for the Lalor project to March 31, 2013 and has entered into an additional $84 million in commitments for the project.
+The company has invested approximately $405 million at the Lalor project to October 31, 2013 and has entered into an additional $46 million in commitments.
+Included in the invested amount and total commitments are approximately $371 million and $40 million, respectively, related to the Lalor mine, which is on schedule and on budget.

 Given the nature of the Lalor project, Hudbay expects to refer to three phases of the Lalor project when determining commercial production for accounting purposes.
 The first phase of the project includes the main ventilation shaft and associated surface and underground workings that will contribute to the production of ore between 2012 and 2014.
-Hudbay commenced this phase of commercial production on April 1, 2013 with Lalor initial production contributing to profit starting at that time.
+Hudbay commenced commercial production for the first phase on April 1, 2013 with Lalor initial production contributing to profit starting at that time.

 Lalor Project – Mineral Reserves* as at March 30, 2012